Blue-Green Harmful Algal Blooms

 - Blue-Green Algal Bloom Notices - Map and table of waterbodies that have a blue-green algae bloom notice.

-- What is being done about blue-green HABs? - DEC has many ongoing programs that reduce nutrient runoff into NYS waters, one of the factors related to blue-green algae HABs.
+- Information about Blue-green Algae HABs for Individuals and Communities - DEC has many ongoing programs that reduce nutrient runoff into NYS waters, one of the factors related to blue-green algae HABs.

 - Archived Blue-green Algal Bloom Notices - Archived reports of waterbodies that had a blue-green algae bloom notice.